 You will like the stinging nettle in smoothies.
 The whole stinging nettle, with all its benefits, enters your body.
-As you have already noticed, today I make a declaration of love to the stinging nettle.
+Today, I declare love to the stinging nettle as you have already noticed.
 Even though each one of us has had such a traumatic experience with the nettle.
 Now is the time to consider it a valuable medicinal plant.
 It is so precious that it has to protect itself by burning.

 Therefore, pick the stinging nettle with gloves or scissors.
 For all wild plants: Never take the roots out with them to make sure that they grow back, and you can always harvest fresh leaves again.

-Try this Nettle Smoothie: A ripe mango, a little lemon juice, some ginger (cube-sized), 1/4 avocado, Two hands full of nettle plants, some water
+Try this Nettle Smoothie: A ripe mango, a little lemon juice, some ginger (cube-sized), 1/4 avocado, Two hands full of nettle plants, and some water.

 Another nettle smoothie recipe: One cup fresh nettle (tightly packed), 1 cup kale (tightly packed), one large banana, one apple, 2 cups coconut water (or substitute apple juice), 1/2 avocado, 1/4 cup mint (tightly packed).
 Mix in a blenderand enjoy!